BlueEmber01/FM-Blog-Preview-Card-Challenge/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flex
+- Flexbox

 ### What I learned

-During this project I learned how to center a div using CSS flex instead of an absolute code.
+During this project I learned how to center a div using CSS flexbox instead of an absolute code.
 I also learned how to make the text color change when a users mouse hovers over the text.
 This project was a good challenge on how to apply different styles to each piece of text and to get the spacing between as close to the design as possible.

 ### Continued development